vagonbar/gwnfsm/README.md

 The new FSM may be tested by adapting the test file provided.

+After installation, Doxygen documentation can be found by opening `html/index.html` in a browser.

-## Installation, building and testing
+## Installation and building

 The following steps show how to build the project and run a test on the [example FSM](https://github.com/vagonbar/gwnfsm/blob/master/gwnfsm_test.png) provided: